gen2brain/iup-go/README.md

 On macOS, you need Command Line Tools for Xcode (if you have `brew`, you already have this).

 * To create an `.app` bundle or `.dmg` image, check this [gist](https://gist.github.com/mholt/11008646c95d787c30806d3f24b2c844).

-* You can build for Qt in macOS, with the `qt` build tag.
+* You can build for Qt, with the `qt` build tag.
 Install deps with `brew install qt`.
-* You can build for GTK3 in macOS, with the `gtk` build tag.
+* You can build for GTK3, with the `gtk` build tag.
 Install deps with `brew install gtk+3`.
-* You can build for GTK4 in macOS, with the `gtk4` build tag.
+* You can build for GTK4, with the `gtk4` build tag.
 Install deps with `brew install gtk4`.

 [<img src="examples/sample/sample_cocoa.png" width="700"/>](examples/sample/sample_cocoa.png)